The feature is available to merchants who have subscribed to BOTH e-Commerce and Social Commerce Plans and the Advance Store Management module.

 In the top right-hand corner of SHOPLINE Admin, go to [Hello, OOO] > [My Subscription & Billing] to view the store's plans and modules.

-If you see the screen as below, where there is the headline "Current Plan" please make sure you currently have a Cross Border/O2O/Enterprise plan.
-If you have one of these plans, in SHOPLINE Admin go to Apps > Apps Store and install the feature.
+If you are using the Basic, Advanced, Premium, O2O, Enterprise, or Cross Border plan (as shown below).
+Please confirm whether your store is using Cross Border/O2O/Enterprise plan.
+If you have one of these plans, in SHOPLINE Admin go to [Apps] > [Apps Store] and install the feature.

 2. How to add/remove order tags on individual orders

-1. Click on [Edit] to add an order tag.
-To remove an order tag, click on [x] next to a given tag.
+i.
+Click Edit to add an order tag.
+To remove an order tag, click on X next to the tag.

 - Order tags must be between 3 and 40 characters.
 These can contain special characters and emojis.